Junior Faculty Writing and Creative Works Summer Academy

 Pictured back row (l to r)

-2024 SUMMER ACADEMY: Purpose and Overview
+2026 SUMMER ACADEMY: Purpose and Overview

 The Office of Faculty Development (OFD) in the Office of the Provost sponsors the Junior Faculty Writing and Creative Works Summer Academy (“Summer Academy”) to support faculty success with their scholarly publications and/or creative works.
+Scholarly publications include manuscripts for journal articles, book chapters and monographs in a university press or other academic presses.
+Creative works include, for example, original compositions, orchestrations, arrangements, original scripts, adaptations, theatrical designs, choreography, installations, and exhibitions of two- and three-dimensional works of art, video and motion graphics, or performance/conceptual works of art and design.

 1. Who Should Apply for the Junior Faculty Scholar Opportunity?

-The key components of the Summer Academy include coaching through the writing or creating process of a publication or creative work; interacting with peers in small accountability groups; attending required retreats; participating in brown bags to help with research, writing and overall development as a member of a learned community; and whenever possible having fun with colleagues in the Summer Academy.
+The key components of the Summer Academy include coaching through the writing or creating process of a publication or creative work; interacting with peers in small accountability groups; attending required retreats; participating in brown bags to help with research, writing and overall development as a member of a learned community; and whenever possible having fun with other colleagues in the Summer Academy.

 In the Summer Academy, junior faculty will commit to writing and submitting a piece for publication or producing a creative work for submission to a juried show or other exhibition opportunity, exhibition design, or a musical/theatrical recording/performance.
 A small stipend will be provided to each Faculty Scholar who successfully completes the program with a submitted piece for publication or exhibition consideration.

 Although junior faculty from all disciplines are encouraged to apply, we strongly encourage faculty from Fine Arts, Humanities (English, Classics, and Foreign Languages), History, Philosophy, Sociology, African Studies, and Afro-American Studies to participate in this Summer Academy.
-The Summer Academy promotes cross disciplinary collaboration and coordination throughout the program and it is important to have these disciplines represented in the scholarly community.
+The Summer Academy promotes cross-disciplinary collaboration and coordination throughout the program and it is important to have these disciplines represented in the scholarly community.

 2. Who Should Apply for the Scholar Coach Position?